Nicholas2023/alx-higher_level_programming/0x03-python-data_structures/README.md

 ## Files

-The following files were created as solutions to problems assiged:
+The following files were created as solutions to problems assigned:

 ### 0-print_list_integer.py